 Who We Are

 The Construction Plant-hire Association (CPA) is the leading membership and representative body for construction plant-hire in the UK.
-Established for 80 years, we now have in excess of 1,800 Members, ranging from owner operators with a single machine, right through to the largest companies in the industry, with hire fleets of thousands of machines.
+Established for over 80 years, we now have in excess of 1,800 Members, ranging from owner operators with a single machine, right through to the largest companies in the industry, with hire fleets of thousands of machines.

 The UK plant-hire industry is the best established and most professional in the world, and is worth over £4 billion to the UK economy.
-Together, CPA Members supply 85% of hired plant to the construction industry.
+Together, CPA Members supply at least 85% of hired plant to the construction industry.

 What We Do

 The CPA is the UK's principal point of contact for all issues relating to use of construction plant.
 CPA works with government departments and agencies, regional and local authorities, construction clients and contractors, other trade associations, leadership and skills bodies, third-sector organisations etc. through its extensive contacts, and with access to a range of industry experts and experience,

 CPA can help with resolution of issues including: Employee health and safety; Machinery standards and emissions control; Public safety and road transport; Skills and employment and other issues affecting the plant world.

 CPA publishes a wide range of guidance documents and other useful material.
 These are distributed widely throughout the construction industry and many are available for immediate free download from the website.

 CPA is committed to providing Members with first class support services to help them run their business.
 The CPA Model Conditions for plant-hire agreements are fair to both hire company and customer; they clarify each party’s responsibilities and are well respected within the industry.
 Members have access to comprehensive advice on business problems as well as links to insurance, financial and other support services.
 All Members are kept up to date with email alerts and through the quarterly CPA Bulletin.